na-na-hi/renget/archive/scalylit.md

 ‎
 **Avonoa Series** (2014-2021) by H. R. B. Collotzi Fantasy (xenofiction)
 In this world, dragons maintain an ancient tradition of refusing to speak in front of humans to hide their true intelligence.
 Each dragon must pass the Krucible, a test of silence that acts as a sort of coming of age trial which indicates that a dragon has enough maturity to be allowed to venture beyond dragon territory.
 The story is told in a split POV, with 60% following Dak, who, having failed the Krucible many times, decides to sneak out after hearing that Tog, his friend, and Priya, a dragoness whom he has promised his heart to, has left with a group on a mission and the other 40% revolving around a reasonable prince, having inherited the throne, trying to deal with a "dragon problem" and the return of his long-lost sister.
-The first two books are relatively well-written, but by last book, the plot gets a bit convoluted and the author has to make some ass-pulls to give the story a conclusion.
+For maximum enjoyment, only read the first two books.
 **The Secret of Avonoa**
 **ISBN-10** 1499758537
 **ISBN-13** 978-1499758535